devops329/devops/instruction/security/security.md

 }
 ```

-A better policy would be:
+A hardened policy would look like this:

 ```json
 {